 The tables below show the command words that will be used in the NEA Marking Criteria grids.
-They explain the type of evidence that you should expect to see to meet each command word.
+They explain the

 Mark Band (MB1) Words:

 Command word Meaning Basic Work includes the minimum required.
 It is a starting point but is simplistic and not developed.
 Understanding and skills are applied in a way that partly achieves the wanted or intended result, but it would not be useable without further input or work.
 Brief/Briefly Work includes a small number of relevant facts or concepts but lacks detail, contextualisation or examples.
 Dependent The student can perform a task when given regular assistance or help Few Work produced is restricted or narrow.
 It includes less than half of the information or examples expected for a full response.
 Inefficient Outputs are produced but with great expense or effort because of poor organisation or design and not making the best use of available resources.
 Limited Work produced is restricted in range or scope and includes only some of the information required.
 It evidences partial rather than full understanding.
 Work produced is a starting point rather than a developed process, concept or output.
 Minimal Includes very little in amount or quantity required.
 Simple Includes a small number of relevant parts, which are not related to each other.
 Superficial Work completed lacks depth and detail.